-Winners from outside the handicap are not uncommon though and Mountainous became the latest six years ago winning being 5lb wrong at the weights.
-After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last eight winners have carried no more than 10st 1lb.
+Winners from outside the handicap are not uncommon though and Mountainous became the latest seven years ago winning being 5lb wrong at the weights.
+After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st following on from nine straight years of winners carrying under 11st, three of the last nine winners have carried no more than 10st 1lb.

-The Lee family have won three of the last eight runnings, two for Richard and one for Kerry Lee in her debut season holding the licence four years ago.
+The Lee family have won three of the last nine runnings, two for Richard and one for Kerry Lee in her debut season holding the licence four years ago.
 Venetia Williams has twice been successful and Paul Nicholls has won this slog twice including saddling a 1-2-3 in 2005.
 He has come very close twice since supplying the runner-up in photo finishes plus an additional second and third last season with Truckers Lodge and Yala Enki.
 Jonjo O’Neill has also landed the spoils twice since the turn of the century for J P McManus.
-The Irish have won two of the last 11 runnings.
+The Irish have won two of the last 12 runnings.

-The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just three placed runners from their last 40 contenders, though one of those was Ramses De Teille who finished second last season.
+The Pipe team were dominant in this race winning five times in six seasons during the late-eighties and early-nineties but their touch in this contest appears to have deserted them having supplied just three placed runners from their last 41 contenders, though one of those was Ramses De Teille who finished second two years ago.
 Northern raiders have also failed to come to terms with this race of late.
 Their last winner was the Monica Dickinson-trained Righthand Man back in 1984 despite sending down plenty of leading fancies including four beaten favourites.
 The Christian Williams-trained Potter’s Corner was giving Welsh-based stables their first success since 1965.